syncfusion-content/xamarin-docs/Xamarin/Chips/Getting-Started.md

 ## Set types of chip group

-The chips control differs its functionality based on its [Types](https://help.syncfusion.com/xamarin/chips/types).Default type of chips control is `Input` type.
-Input typed chips rendered with close button.
-We can remove the chip from layout and its children collection.
-The following code example will explains the `Action` type chip group with displaying the tapped chip's text.
+The functionality of chips control differ based on its [Types] (https://help.syncfusion.com/xamarin/chips/types) property.By default type of chips control have Input type.
+Input chip types have close button, using it chip can be can removed dynamically from children and the layout.
+The following code example uses the `Action` type.
+In Action type, `Command` property of SfChipGroup is executed when any chip in the group is tapped.
+Here the Employee name of corresponding chip is set as label text when the Command is executed.

 {% tabs %}